Your browser needs less fail and more canvas. Google Chrome or Mozilla Firefox support Canvas

 We need a language that is connationless, emotionless and is such that meaning of the message is shared between two or more unique (phenomological) people.

-Ideally if we our brains all work the same way / structure, except with different associations and memories,we could have a thought based language that mapped what were thinking about to a global language value and then attempted to map that value into equivalent or component parts of another person’s thoughts or memories.
+Ideally if we our brains all work the same way / structure, except with different associations and memories,we could have a thought based language that mapped what were thinking about to a global language value and then attempted to map that value into equivalent or

 Leave a Reply